fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`Const` combines all calls using the `Monoid[A]`, in this case `String`
-concatenation.
-Alternatively, we could have counted method calls by using
+Alternatively, we could have counted total method calls by using `Const[Int, ?]`
-`Const[Int, ?]`.

-Arguably we can achieve the same with `Validation`, also allowing us to return
-happy path values, but `Const` lets us focus on just the inputs / unhappy path.
+or an `IMap[String, Int]`.

+With this test, we've gone beyond traditional *Mock* testing with a `Const` test
+which asserts on *what is called* without having to provide implementations.
+This is useful if our specification demands that we make certain calls for
+certain input, e.g. for accounting purposes.
+Furthermore, we've achieved this
+with compiletime safety.

 Let's take this line of thinking a little further and say we want to monitor (in
 production) the nodes that we are stopping in `act`.
 We can create handlers of